david-cortes/contextualbandits/README.md

 This Python package contains implementations of methods from different papers dealing with contextual bandit problems, as well as adaptations from typical multi-armed bandits strategies.
 It aims to provide an easy way to prototype and compare ideas, to reproduce research papers that don't provide easily-available implementations of their proposed algorithms, and to serve as a guide in learning about contextual bandits.

-For details about the implementations, or if you would like to cite this in your work, see ["Adapting multi-armed bandits policies to contextual bandits scenarios"](https://arxiv.org/abs/1811.04383).
+For details about the implementations, or if you would like to cite this in your research, see ["Adapting multi-armed bandits policies to contextual bandits scenarios"](https://arxiv.org/abs/1811.04383).

 ## Installation